telerik/reporting-docs/knowledge-base/error-resource-not-found-after-finishing-the-item-template-wizard.md

 ---
 title: Error 404 Resource not found
-description: After finishing the item template wizard for creating HTML5-based report viewer with either separate hosing of the Reporting REST Service or Report Server connection, an error 404 is thrown in the browser console.
+description: After creating an HTML5-based report viewer with separate Reporting REST Service or Report Server with the Visual Studio item template wizard, a 404 error is thrown in the browser console.
 type: troubleshooting
-page_title: Error 404 Resource not found after creating a HTML-based Report Viewer using the item template wizard
+page_title: Error 404 Resource not found after creating an HTML-based Report Viewer using the item template wizard
 slug: error-resource-not-found-after-finishing-the-item-template-wizard
 position:
 tags: HTML5Viewer, MVCReportViewer, RESTService, WebFormsViewer, AngularViewer